 Dip a cotton swab in moist coffee grounds, and then apply it to the scratches in the wood.
 Wait for about 15 to 20 minutes, and then wipe the surface with a dry cloth.
 This works best on darker wood furniture.

 Gently color in the area with a matching marker or colored pencil.

-Rub iodine on a cotton swab for a finish stain on mahogany.
-For light-colored woods like maple or cherry use a mixture of 50 percent denatured alcohol and 50 percent iodine on a cotton swab and apply to the scratch until it is gone.
+For mahogany finishes, dip a cotton swab in iodine, and then apply it to the scratches in the wood.
+For light-colored woods like maple or cherry, use a mixture of 50 percent denatured alcohol and 50 percent iodine on a cotton swab and apply to the scratch until it is gone.